-Materials discovery is important across technology readiness levels: basic science, applied research, and device development.
-Over the past several years, NREL has worked at each of these levels, demonstrating our competence in a broad range of materials discovery problems.
+NREL can work across at each technology readiness level—basic science, applied research, and device development—demonstrating competence in a broad range of materials discovery problems.

 The Materials Discovery process at the most fundamental levels starts from the growth of materials that have never been synthesized before.
 This includes determining the chemical composition and crystallographic structure of the new materials, and it is akin to discovering a new planet in astronomy or documenting a new species in biology.